UofSSpaceTeam/usst-docs/README.md

-# rover-design-docs
+# usst-docs
+Here you will find:
-Design Documentation for the USST Rover Project
+* Design Documentation for the USST Rover Project
+* General How To Contribute information
+* Tutorials
+* Cool stuff we wanted to save

 Please see the wiki!